 Quantitative data collected through swim assessments was entered into a password protected excel spreadsheet and coded to remove identifying demographic information.
 Coded data was then cleaned and analysed in SPSS.
-Data was only reported at the group level.

 Data collected via surveys completed by parents, children and swim instructors were entered into a password protected excel spreadsheet and coded using thematic analysis to identify key trends.